Andy Robertson: 2017–2019

-Aged 23, Robertson on 21 July 2017 signed a long-term deal with Jürgen Klopp managed Liverpool.
+Aged 23, on 21 July 2017 Robertson signed a long-term contract with Liverpool under the management of Jürgen Klopp.
 The fee was an initial £8 million.
 Kevin Stewart went to Hull City at the same time for almost the same amount, in what has been described as a swap deal in all but name.

-On 19 August, Robertson debuted for Liverpool in a 1–0 league win over Crystal Palace.
-Robertson won the Man of the Match award.
+On 19 August, Robertson made his debut for Liverpool in a 1–0 league win over Crystal Palace.
+He was given the Man of the Match award.

 Robertson started the 2017–18 season as Alberto Moreno's understudy.
 Moreno had a bright start to the season, meaning Robertson played only two further games before December.
 Moreno then injured his ankle, opening the first team opportunity for Robertson to grab on 2 December.
 Liverpool that day won 5–1 at home in the league against Brighton and Hove Albion.

 Robertson's 70-yard pressing run late in his man of the match performance, in a 4–3 win against league leaders Manchester City, on 14 January 2018 went viral with Robertson elevated to cult hero among Liverpool fans.
-Robertson scored his first Liverpool goal in the last game of the 2017-18 season, an 4–0 home win against Brighton and Hove Albion.
+Robertson scored his first Liverpool goal in the last game of the 2017–18 season, an 4–0 home win against Brighton and Hove Albion.

 He played the full 90 minutes of the 2018 UEFA Champions League final, 3–1 defeat to Real Madrid in Kyiv.
-The Independent wrote, "Robertson was one of Liverpool’s more impressive players on the night, the highlight of his display being an expertly-timed last-ditch tackle to prevent Cristiano Ronaldo from scoring."
+The Independent wrote, "Robertson was one of Liverpool's more impressive players on the night, the highlight of his display being an expertly-timed last-ditch tackle to prevent Cristiano Ronaldo from scoring."
 Robertson ended the season with 30 appearances in all competitions, including 22 in the Premier League and 6 in the UEFA Champions League.